syncfusion/blazor-docs/src/charts/sparkline/getting-started.md

 ---
-title: "Getting Started with Blazor Sparkline component | Syncfusion"
+title: "Getting Started with the Blazor Sparkline component | Syncfusion"

 component: "Sparkline"

 description: "Learn here about getting started with Syncfusion Blazor Sparkline (SfSparkline) component, its elements, and more."
 ---

-# Getting Started with Blazor Sparkline (SfSparkline)
+# Getting Started with the Blazor Sparkline (SfSparkline)

-This section briefly explains how to include a Sparkline component in your Blazor server-side application.
-You can refer to our [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.
+This section briefly explains how to include a Sparkline component in the Blazor server-side application.
+Refer to [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.

 ## Importing Syncfusion Blazor Sparkline component in the application

 1. Install **Syncfusion.Blazor** NuGet package to the application by using the **NuGet Package Manager**.

-2. You can add the client-side resources through CDN or from NuGet package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.
+2. Add the client-side resources through CDN or from NuGet package in the **HEAD** element of the **~/Pages/_Host.cshtml** page.

     ```html
     <head>